A subcommittee of the Graduate Council will convene to consider the nominations. The following criteria will be used:

 - A nominee may receive each Mentoring Award only once.

 After the subcommittee has reviewed nominations for each award, recommendations will be forwarded to the Graduate Council for approval.
-The Award ceremony, open to the public and held in conjunction with the Graduate Assembly’s Faculty Mentoring Award ceremony, will be held in April 2019.

 A $2,500 prize accompanies both of the Carol D. Soc Distinguished Graduate Mentoring Awards, for junior and senior faculty.
 This may be received as a salary payment through payroll of the entire amount (which is taxable), as a summer grant to a graduate student or as a fund to support graduate mentoring activities.
 Recipients will be profiled in campus publications.